Common Lisp the Language, 2nd Edition

 size argument must be a non-negative integer less than the

-value of array-dimension-limit
+value of array-dimension-limit.

 X3J13 voted in June 1989 (SEQUENCE-TYPE-LENGTH) to specify that

-should signal an error if the sequence
+make-sequence should signal an error if the sequence

 type specifies the number of elements and the size